 Yoga for Memory

-Styles of Yoga for exam stress
+Styles of Yoga to combat exam stress

 Yoga comes in a wide range of shapes and styles.
 Some are more active which is great for releasing physical tension in the body or building up energy to fuel your study sessions and some are more meditative leading to the productive release of stress and improvements to your sleep.
 With a combination of the postures and poses (asanas), regulated breathing (pranayama), and meditation and relaxation (samyana) and other elements such as music, heating, and myofascial release rolling, there’s a yoga style that will suit everyone.